The Total Novice's Guide to Dirt Track Racing

 Motorcycle Flat Track Racing

 The American Motorcyclist Association (AMA) is the primary sanctioning body for this type of racing and their premier division is the AMA Grand National Championship.
-During its golden age of the 1950’s though the late 1970’s this was the most popular form of motorcycle racing in the United States.
+During its golden age of the 1950s through the late 1970s, this was the most popular form of motorcycle racing in the United States.
 Flat Track motorcycles can reach speeds of 130 mph with an engine displacement of 550 cc to 1250 cc but are restricted to 750 cc in race conditions.
-Major manufactures include Honda, Kawasaki, KTM, Suzuki, and Yamaha.
-Mile race tracks are the most common and are run at venues that also conduct thoroughbred horse racing, however half mile tracks are also common and are held at tracks that also hold automobile races.
+Major manufacturers include Honda, Kawasaki, KTM, Suzuki, and Yamaha.
+Mile race tracks are the most common and are run at venues that also conduct thoroughbred horse racing; however, half mile tracks are also common and are held at tracks that also hold automobile races.

 There are several dozen sanctioning bodies that conduct dirt track racing throughout the United States and Canada.
 Below is a listing of the largest and most popular.
 In addition to sanctioned races there are hundreds of regional and national special events run throughout the year.